 Hitchhiked through Mongolia.

 Hitchhiked from Moscow to Spain.
-Now in Bristol, UK.
+Visited the UK and Turkey.
+Now I’m back in Spain :)

 I’m Sasha.
 I’ve been traveling around the world for about 12 years.
 I don’t have a house, a city, or a particular country to come back to when I run out of money.
 I find having an “ordinary life” with a “home” and a career boring and unnecessary.

 For me, “home” is our entire planet Earth, and I think that it is time for us to analyze what we are doing on it.

 People often ask me how I can afford to travel so much.

 I’ve never had much money and I don’t think that I ever will.
 When I run out of money, I work any odd job, usually in hospitality because it’s easy to get hired, make quick cash, quit and move on.